jackeryli/parallel-programming/3-all-pairs-shortest-path/README.md

     int block_end_y = block_start_y + block_width;

     /********************************************
-     * 先把一些重複計算的東西提到最外面，避免在裡面的重複計算。
+     * Move some of the redundant calculations to the outermost level to avoid redundant computations inside.
      *******************************************/
     int RB = Round * B;
     int RBB = (Round+1) * B;
     if(RBB > n) RBB = n;

     /********************************************
-     * 使用 omp 來加速 for loop。
+     * Use OpenMP to accelerate the for loop.
      *******************************************/
     #pragma omp parallel for schedule(dynamic)
     for (int b_i = block_start_x; b_i < block_end_x; ++b_i) {